jdtheiss/rf_pool/README.md

 uniform, foveated, and tiled.
 Furthermore, rf_pool supports building models with feedforward or Restricted Boltzmann Machine (RBM) layers among a variety of other options.

+## Setup
+After downloading, run the following from command line:

+    $ cd rf_pool
+    $ pip install -r requirements.txt
+    $ python setup.py install

+## Demos
+Open a jupyter notebook, and begin exploring the notebooks in the "example" folder.
+These notebooks cover most of the typical cases for using rf_pool.

+## Experiments
+Experiments from our lab that have used rf_pool are hosted in the "experiments" folder.